On these pages you will find some useful information for your travel plans.

 Always be careful if someone signals you from the roadside, asking for help.
 When in doubt – rather keep driving.

-An old rule: Never drive anywhere in Africa without sufficient water supply!
+An old rule: Never drive anywhere in Africa without sufficient water supply (and toilet paper J)!

 That much is for certain: On the basis of minimum traffic, driving through Africa’s unparalleled landscapes will be an amazing experience!